23rd December 2007

 Luckily, this one doesn’t last, and I already past the consumption date.
 I had all my colleagues try it, and nobody like it …

 This entry was posted on Sunday, December 23rd, 2007 at 0:00 and is filed under in English please !, news.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 • Search